ADHD in women

 ADHD & the menstrual cycle

-• learn how to manage ADHD-related difficulties and harness your traits and strengths that are beneficial.
+• learn to work with ADHD-related difficulties while drawing on your traits and strengths.

-• address the causes and systems in your life that are creating burnout, and help you to create healthy boundaries that sustain your wellbeing.
+• look at the causes and systems in your life that drive burnout, and build boundaries that protect your wellbeing.

-• work through the trauma associated with the neuro-normative expectations often placed on neurodivergent people living in a neurotypical world
+• work through the harm caused by neuronormative expectations placed on neurodivergent people living in a world built for neurotypical minds.

-• learn about the ways in which you may be masking and build safety, trust and confidence to live your life openly as your amazing true self!
+• explore the ways you may be masking, and build the safety, trust, and confidence to live more openly as yourself.

 ADHD resources for women